Code as fast as thought: a beginner's guide to building a tailored editor with Neovim

 and these two goals should interest you if you are

-- Looking to build code projects faster
+- Looking to code faster

-- Looking for a light-weight editor with no compromises on functionality
+- Looking for a light-weight editor with no compromises on functionality;

-- Seeking an editor that is truly open source, not associated with any party
+- Seeking an editor that is truly open source, not associated with any party;

 - Tired of VSCode